• LOGIN

 What is Oracle Application Express?

-Oracle Application Express (APEX) is a rapid application development tool developed by Oracle for developing rich database centric applications.
-It first started as HTMLDB and later renamed as Application Express, though it is often shorten as APEX.
+Oracle Application Express (APEX) is a rapid application development tool developed by Oracle for developing rich database-centric applications.
+It first started as HTMLDB and was later renamed as Application Express, though it is often shortened to APEX.
 APEX is a free feature that can be enabled from Oracle database v 9.2 onwards.
-It means, Oracle Application Express can be installed with the free version of Oracle 10g Express Edition.
-It is easy to create and run web applications which look professional and scalable.
-Of recent there is increased interest on APEX skills.
+It means Oracle Application Express can be installed with the free version of Oracle 10g Express Edition.
+It is easy to create and run web applications that look professional and scalable.
+Of recent, there is increased interest in APEX skills.

 What are the uses of APEX?